 The top three technological factors that are critical for integrating the systems and allowing for collaboration with a firm’s structure include the following:

-* Making sure that the lawyers can get their work out, eliminating any possibility for lost documents as well as insuring that the technological functions are effective for working remotely.
+* Making sure that the lawyers can get their work out, eliminating any possibility for lost documents as well as ensuring that the technological functions are effective for working remotely.

-* Automating business intake for risk management insuring there would be no malpractice.
+* Automating business intake for risk management ensuring there would be no malpractice.

-A strong intra-organizational Knowledge Management system can increase efficiency and work quality by allowing lawyers to replicate strategies and documents that have been successful as well as being a platform for training new associates, providing a first draft in service offerings.
+A strong intra-organizational Knowledge Management system can increase efficiency and work quality by allowing lawyers to replicate strategies and documents that have been successful as well as being a platform for training new associates and providing the first draft in service offerings.
 Technologies such as intranets allow effective information dissemination.
 Moreover, an enterprising attorney can use the database from which to discuss a client’s budget, apply strategic pricing and provide a work product that is more efficient.
-Some legal services are using a business model for Knowledge Management as a client facing tool set–a free offering to prospective clients allowing them to gather information necessary to draft documents that fit their needs, with lawyers answering specific questions and providing services not available through KM systems.
+Some legal services are using a business model for Knowledge Management as a client-facing tool set–a free offering to prospective clients allowing them to gather information necessary to draft documents that fit their needs, with lawyers answering specific questions and providing services not available through KM systems.

 Karen Sadowski, President